eCook Meal

 Fill a pot for the orzo pasta with 1.5L of boiling water and add a pinch of salt.
 Once the water is boiling rapidly, cook the orzo for 7-10 minutes until cooked al dente.
 Remove from the heat on completion, drain, and reserve 320ml of pasta water.
 Add the pasta to a bowl, toss through some oil to prevent sticking, and season to taste.
 Keep aside the empty pot for step 5.

-TOAST SUNFLOWER SEEDS & PREP Leeks
+TOAST SUNFLOWER SEEDS & PREP LEEKS

 Place the sunflower seeds in a pan over a medium heat.
 Toast for 2-4 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.
-Trim the base of the Leeks and cut in half lengthways.
+Trim the base of the leeks and cut in half lengthways.
 Rinse thoroughly and finely slice.

 FRY THE Ostrich & BURNT BUTTER

 Return the pan to a medium-high heat with a drizzle of oil.
 Pat the Ostrich steaks dry with paper towel and season.
 When the pan is hot, fry the steaks for 8-10 minutes, shifting and turning as they colour until browned all over and cooked to your preference.
 The time frame recommended will yield a medium-rare result.
-In the final 2-3 minutes, baste the steak with 120g of butter and dried rosemary.
+In the final 2-3 minutes, baste the steak with 120g of butter and dried Rosemary.
 Remove the steak from the pan on completion and wrap up in a tinfoil reserving the rosemary-infused burnt butter.
 Allow to rest for 5 minutes before thinly slicing.
 Lightly season the slices.

 CREAMY ORZO SAUCE

 Return the pot that you cooked the orzo in, to a medium heat with a drizzle of oil.
-When hot, sauté the sliced Leeks for 3-4 minutes until soft, shifting frequently.
-In the final minute add the grated garlic and fry until fragrant.
+When hot, sauté the sliced leeks for 3-4 minutes until soft, shifting frequently.
+In the final minute add the grated Garlic and fry until fragrant.
 Lower the heat, add the crème fraîche, reserved pasta water and simmer for 4-5 minutes until thickened in consistency.
 Add the cooked orzo to the creamy leek sauce and heat through for 2-3 minutes.
 Season and squeeze in some lemon juice to taste.

 PLATE